Abbas II of Egypt

 Abbas Helmy II (also known as ʿAbbās Ḥilmī Pāshā, عباس حلمي باشا; 14 July 1874 – 19 December 1944) was the last Khedive of Egypt and the Sudan, ruling from 8 January 1892 to 19 December 1914.
 (Note: Sources give different dates for the deposition of Abbas.
 Some state that date as 20 or 21 December 1914.)
-In 1914, after the Ottoman Empire joined the Central Powers in World War I, the nationalist Khedive was removed by the British, then ruling Egypt, in favour of his more pro-British uncle, Hussein Kamel, marking the de jure end of Egypt's four-century era as a province of the Ottoman Empire, which had begun in 1517.
+In 1914, after the Ottoman Empire joined the Central Powers in World War I, the nationalist Khedive was removed by the British, then ruling Egypt, in favour of his more pro-British uncle, Hussein Kamel.
+As the latter became sultan of Egypt, the deposition of Abbas II marked the de jure end of the nearly four-century long era of Ottoman Egypt, which had started with Ottoman conquest in 1517.

 Early life

 Abbas II (full name: Abbas Hilmy), the great-great-grandson of Muhammad Ali, was born in Alexandria, Egypt on 14 July 1874.
 In 1887 he was ceremonially circumcised together with his younger brother Mohammed Ali Tewfik.
 The festivities lasted for three weeks and were carried out with great pomp.
 As a boy he visited the United Kingdom, and he had a number of British tutors in Cairo including a governess who taught him English.
 In a profile of Abbas II, the boys' annual, Chums, gave a lengthy account of his education.
 His father established a small school near the Abdin Palace in Cairo where European, Arab and Ottoman masters taught Abbas and his brother Mohammed Ali Tewfik.
 An American officer in the Egyptian army took charge of his military training.
 He attended school at Lausanne, Switzerland; then, at the age of twelve, he was sent to the Haxius School in Geneva, in preparation for his entry into the Theresianum in Vienna.
 In addition to Arabic and Ottoman Turkish, he had good conversational knowledge of English, French and German.